futurepress/epub.js/documentation/md/API.md

 ### filterChildren

-Find all direct decendents of a specific type
+Find all direct descendents of a specific type

 **Parameters**